chrlsC08/Portfoliocc/README.md

 ![alt text](images/ARCdiagramimag.png)

-The Cloud Resume Challenge - AWS
-NEW: Check out the new 2024 edition of the Cloud Resume Challenge Guidebook for AWS!
-1. Certification
-Your resume needs to have the AWS Cloud Practitioner certification on it.
-This is an introductory certification that orients you on the industry-leading AWS cloud – if you have a more advanced AWS cert, that’s fine but not expected.
-You can sit this exam online for $100 USD.

-NEW: Pluralsight, a Cloud Resume Challenge sponsor, has a helpful Cloud Practitioner prep course.
-They’ve given us a special 30-day free trial of their Premium plan, which should be enough time to study for and pass the exam - use this link to get your free 30 days.

-2. HTML
-Your resume needs to be written in HTML.
-Not a Word doc, not a PDF.
-Here is an example of what I mean.

-3. CSS
-Your resume needs to be styled with CSS.
-No worries if you’re not a designer – neither am I. It doesn’t have to be fancy.
-But we need to see something other than raw HTML when we open the webpage.

-4. Static Website
-Your HTML resume should be deployed online as an Amazon S3 static website.
-Services like Netlify and GitHub Pages are great and I would normally recommend them for personal static site deployments, but they make things a little too abstract for our purposes here.
-Use S3.

-5. HTTPS
-The S3 website URL should use HTTPS for security.
-You will need to use Amazon CloudFront to help with this.

-6. DNS
-Point a custom DNS domain name to the CloudFront distribution, so your resume can be accessed at something like my-c00l-resume-website.com.
-You can use Amazon Route 53 or any other DNS provider for this.
-A domain name usually costs about ten bucks to register.

-7. Javascript
-Your resume webpage should include a visitor counter that displays how many people have accessed the site.
-You will need to write a bit of Javascript to make this happen.
-Here is a helpful tutorial to get you started in the right direction.

-8. Database
-The visitor counter will need to retrieve and update its count in a database somewhere.
-I suggest you use Amazon’s DynamoDB for this.
-(Use on-demand pricing for the database and you’ll pay essentially nothing, unless you store or retrieve much more data than this project requires.)
-Here is a great free course on DynamoDB.

-9. API
-Do not communicate directly with DynamoDB from your Javascript code.
-Instead, you will need to create an API that accepts requests from your web app and communicates with the database.
-I suggest using AWS’s API Gateway and Lambda services for this.
-They will be free or close to free for what we are doing.

-10. Python
-You will need to write a bit of code in the Lambda function; you could use more Javascript, but it would be better for our purposes to explore Python – a common language used in back-end programs and scripts – and its boto3 library for AWS.
-Here is a good, free Python tutorial.

-11. Tests
-You should also include some tests for your Python code.
-Here are some resources on writing good Python tests.

-12. Infrastructure as Code
-You should not be configuring your API resources – the DynamoDB table, the API Gateway, the Lambda function – manually, by clicking around in the AWS console.
-Instead, define them in an AWS Serverless Application Model (SAM) template and deploy them using the AWS SAM CLI.
-This is called “infrastructure as code” or IaC.
-It saves you time in the long run.

-Note: A more broadly applicable and commonly-used IaC tool in the industry is Terraform.
-It’s a little less straightforward to use than SAM for an AWS serverless API, but many people prefer to use it for their project anyway.
-If you want to use Terraform instead of SAM, follow this guide.

-13. Source Control
-You do not want to be updating either your back-end API or your front-end website by making calls from your laptop, though.
-You want them to update automatically whenever you make a change to the code.
-(This is called continuous integration and deployment, or CI/CD.)
-Create a GitHub repository for your backend code.

-14. CI/CD (Back end)
-Set up GitHub Actions such that when you push an update to your Serverless Application Model template or Python code, your Python tests get run.
-If the tests pass, the SAM application should get packaged and deployed to AWS.

-15. CI/CD (Front end)
-Create a second GitHub repository for your website code.
-Create GitHub Actions such that when you push new website code, the S3 bucket automatically gets updated.
-(You may need to invalidate your CloudFront cache in the code as well.)
-Important note: DO NOT commit AWS credentials to source control!
-Bad hats will find them and use them against you!

-16. Blog post
-Finally, in the text of your resume, you should link a short blog post describing some things you learned while working on this project.
-Dev.to or Hashnode are great places to publish if you don’t have your own blog.
+🚀 The Cloud Resume Challenge - AWS Edition

+🌟 NEW for 2024: Check out the latest Cloud Resume Challenge Guidebook for AWS with updated content and tips!
+What Is the Cloud Resume Challenge?
+The Cloud Resume Challenge is more than just a task – it’s your gateway to cloud mastery.
+This hands-on project takes you from deploying a personal resume website to showcasing real cloud skills using AWS services.
+Ready to prove you can handle cloud infrastructure, APIs, and automation?
+Let's dive in!

+🏅 Certification
+Your cloud resume starts with validation: the AWS Cloud Practitioner certification.
+This entry-level cert orients you with AWS, setting you up for success in cloud computing.
+If you’ve already got a more advanced cert, great!
+Otherwise, you can take the exam online for just $100 USD.

+Pro Tip: Get started with the Cloud Practitioner certification using a 30-day free trial from Pluralsight!
+Study up with this special offer and pass your cert in no time.
+Get it here.

+💻 Your Tech-Enhanced Resume
+This challenge isn't about static Word docs or PDFs—your resume lives in HTML and CSS.
+Whether you're a design pro or just getting started, your resume will be styled and deployed for the web.

+HTML: Craft your resume as a web page.
+Think of it as a living, breathing document!
+CSS: Add some styling to give your resume a personal touch.
+🌐 Get Your Resume Online
+Your resume will be deployed as a static website on AWS using Amazon S3.
+Forget about third-party platforms like Netlify or GitHub Pages—this challenge is all about learning AWS services firsthand!

+🔒 Secure with HTTPS
+Use Amazon CloudFront to add HTTPS to your S3-hosted site, ensuring secure access to your resume.

+🏷️ Custom Domain Name
+A professional cloud resume needs a memorable domain.
+Use Amazon Route 53 or any DNS provider to set up a custom domain, making your resume accessible at something like my-awesome-resume.com.

+📊 Add Some Interactivity – Javascript & Visitor Counter
+Make your resume dynamic with a visitor counter!
+You'll write some JavaScript to track how many people have viewed your site.
+But wait, it’s not just a front-end trick—this data will live in a database.

+🗄️ Database: Store Visitor Counts in DynamoDB
+Your visitor counter needs somewhere to store its data.
+Enter Amazon DynamoDB!
+With on-demand pricing, you'll pay next to nothing while learning how to interact with cloud databases.

+🔗 Build an API to Connect Front-End and Back-End
+Your visitor counter shouldn’t communicate with DynamoDB directly.
+Instead, use API Gateway and AWS Lambda to build a secure, scalable API that handles requests from your JavaScript code.

+🐍 Python and boto3 for Lambda Functions
+The serverless magic happens in AWS Lambda.
+Use Python and the boto3 library to interact with AWS services and implement your backend logic.
+Even if you're new to Python, this is a great opportunity to learn!

+✅ Test Your Code
+Your Lambda functions should come with unit tests.
+Write some Python tests to ensure your functions work correctly.
+Test-driven development is a key skill for cloud engineers!

+🚀 Infrastructure as Code (IaC)
+Forget manual configuration—everything should be automated!
+Use AWS Serverless Application Model (SAM) to define your API resources (DynamoDB, Lambda, API Gateway) as code and deploy them using the AWS SAM CLI.

+Want more flexibility?
+Many people use Terraform instead of SAM.
+If you'd like a challenge, try building the infrastructure with Terraform!

+🗂️ Source Control and CI/CD
+No more manual updates!
+Set up GitHub Actions to automate deployments.
+Push changes to your code, and let GitHub run your tests and deploy updates automatically.

+Back-End: Set up CI/CD so every update to your Python code and SAM templates gets automatically tested and deployed to AWS.
+Front-End: Set up a second GitHub repo for your HTML/CSS resume.
+Use GitHub Actions to automatically update your S3 bucket and invalidate your CloudFront cache on every push.
+✍️ Blog Post
+Finally, share your journey!
+Write a blog post on platforms like Dev.to or Hashnode about what you’ve learned during this challenge.
+Link it directly from your resume to show off your newfound cloud skills!

+🎯 Get Started Today!
+Ready to challenge yourself and launch your cloud career?
+The Cloud Resume Challenge is your blueprint for building, deploying, and automating a cloud-powered project, step by step.